-A powerful collection of E.M Bounds Quotes on Prayer.
+In this article we will look at a powerful collection of E.M Bounds Quotes on Prayer.
 These quotes will encourage your prayer walk with the Lord.
+So, let’s begin…

 When it comes to prayer E.M Bounds was a wellspring of knoweldge and revelation.
 In my post on powerful prayer quotes, I share a handful of E.M Bounds quotes.